siddharthk6-tech/Wren-DevOps_Task/README.md

   - EC2 public IP
   - http link to open webpage
   - Downloaded index.html verification through HTTP.
-- **Additional features** which have been added to improve resilience is CloudWatch monitoring with metrics, alarms, and a dashboard.
+- **Additional optional features**-  I have added CloudWatch monitoring with metrics, alarms, and a dashboard for observability.

 ### **Task 3 – Kubernetes Pod Diagnostic Script**
 - Bash script that:
   - Identifies pods not in `Running` or `Completed` state.